 We can move to the center by retracing our steps out.
 We make the journey out all day long.
 Our attention moves from our center out through the senses and chases dreams.
 Our mind is the sixth sense.
 By becoming aware of the outward movement of our energy and attention, it comes to a halt.
 When the movement is seen in awareness, the movement ceases.

 Let’s make contact there.
-Let us feel what it is like to inhabit our bodies.
-We need not worry about reincarnation, let us first learn to incarnate this body here and now.
+Let us feel what it is like to inhabit our body.
+We need not worry about reincarnation; let us first learn to incarnate this body here and now.
 We can move our attention to our interiority.
-We can feel our bodies from the inside.
-We can sense ourselves behind the senses.
-We can find ourselves behind the mind.
+We can feel our body from the inside.
+We can sense ourself behind the senses.
+We can find ourself behind the mind.

 It is in this center that the witness grows, that we create our soul.
 Up until this point, we have had no soul.
 We have had no center.
-There was not anyone home.
-Now the fire is lit and we are tending the flame.
+There was no one home.
+Now the fire is lit, and we are tending the flame.

 The next step will be to let go of this center, but we cannot let go of what we do not have.
 We must first become crystallized.
 We must first come into Being before we can let go into No-being.